Impact on climate and environment

 - Category 2: Capital goods

-- Category 3: Fuel & energy related activities
+- Category 3: Fuel and energy-related activities

 - Category 4: Upstream transportation and distribution